Elvis Andrus Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 16th in the league.
+- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 19th in MLB.

-- The Pirates have the 14th-ranked team ERA across all MLB pitching staffs (4.28).
+- The Pirates have a 5.14 team ERA that ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to rank 25th in baseball in home runs given up (13 total, 1.9 per game).
+- The Pirates rank 21st in baseball in home runs allowed (13 total, 1.6 per game).

-- Velasquez (0-1) takes the mound for the Pirates to make his second start of the season.
+- Oviedo (0-0) starts for the Pirates, his second of the season.

-- The right-hander last pitched on Sunday against the Cincinnati Reds, when he threw 4 2/3 innings, allowing three earned runs while giving up five hits.
+- The right-hander last pitched on Monday against the Boston Red Sox, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.